Tupolev Tu-160: Modernization

+The CEO of Rostec has said that most of the bomber's systems and equipment will be more sophisticated than the initial Tu-160, particularly the armament, engines, and avionics.

 Resumed production

 In 2008, Russia revealed plans for one new Tu-160 to be delivered every one to two years with the aim of increasing the active inventory to 30 or more aircraft by 2025–2030.
 On 29 April 2015, Russian Defense Minister Sergei Shoigu, on order of President Putin, announced that Tu-160 production would resume.
 In May 2015, TASS reported that the Russian Air Force would purchase at least 50 KAPO-built Tu-160s.
-General Viktor Bondarev stated that development of the PAK DA will proceed alongside Tu-160 production.
+General Viktor Bondarev stated that development of the PAK DA would proceed alongside Tu-160 production.

-On 16 November 2017, a newly assembled Tu-160, built from an unfinished airframe, was unveiled during a roll-out ceremony at KAPO, signifying a restoration of certain production techniques such as electron-beam welding or titanium work reportedly lost after the termination of serial production in 1992.
-According to Dmitri Rogozin, the serial production of wholly new airframes for the modernized Tu-160M2 should begin in 2019 with deliveries to the Russian Air Force in 2023.
-The aircraft, named Petr Deinekin, after the first commanding officer of the Russian Air Force, performed its maiden flight in January 2018 and began flight testing the same month.
-It performed its first public flight on 25 January 2018, during President Vladimir Putin's visit to KAPO plant.
-The same day, a contract for ten upgraded Tu-160M2s was signed.
+On 16 November 2017, a newly assembled Tu-160, built from an unfinished airframe, was unveiled during a roll-out ceremony at KAPO, signifying a restoration of some production techniques (such as electron-beam welding and titanium work) that had fallen into disuse after the termination of serial production in 1992.
+The new aircraft was named Petr Deinekin after the first commanding officer of the Russian Air Force.
+According to Dmitri Rogozin, the serial production of wholly new airframes for the modernized Tu-160M2 should begin in 2019 with deliveries to the Russian Aerospace Forces in 2023.

+The Petr Deinekin Tu-160 performed its first public flight on 25 January 2018, during President Vladimir Putin's visit to the KAPO plant, and a contract for ten upgraded Tu-160M2s was signed.
 On 12 January 2022 a new-build Tu-160M had its first low altitude basic test flight.
-It is planned to deliver two new-build Tu-160M in 2022 with production increasing until all 50 on order new aircraft are delivered.
+It is planned to deliver two new-build Tu-160M in 2022 with production increasing until all 50 new aircraft on order are delivered.
 In December 2022, United Aircraft Corporation announced that the second new-build Tu-160M and the fourth modernized Tu-160M were starting flight tests.
 It was also reported that the first new Tu-160 had completed factory testing.
+Four aircraft were delivered on 21 February 2024.